debops/debops/ansible/roles/debops.stunnel/docs/getting-started.rst

 ===============

 ``debops.stunnel`` does not create any tunnels by default, they need to be defined by the user.
-A antural place for them is usually a host group in Ansible inventory.
+A natural place for them is usually a host group in Ansible inventory.

 Example inventory